fbpx

 How to apply for an Australian work visa

 The Australian immigration system uses an online portal to handle visa applications.
-In most cases, you’ll be able to apply for a visa online and receive your visa by email.
+In most cases, you can apply for a visa online and receive your visa by email.
+Since processing times can vary widely from one visa to the next, be sure to prepare for your Australian visa application and submit it well before your intended arrival.

-For short-stay visas, be prepared to upload documents such as:
+For a short-stay work visa, be prepared to upload documents such as:

 • Your work history and education